Optimystics/OptimismFractal.com/intents.md

 ### 5. Consensus process

-1. Every week, during Respect Game meeting, a poll is created for participants to register to take part in the consensus process of Optimism Fractal next week.
+1. Every two weeks, during Respect Game meeting, a poll is created for participants to register to take part in the consensus process of Optimism Fractal over the next two weeks.
 This is "registration poll".
-Participants can register throughout the whole week;
+Participants can register throughout the entire two weeks;
-2. Top 6 Parent Respect earners out of those who registered in last week's "registration poll" constitute a "council" for the current week;
+2. Top 6 Parent Respect earners out of those who registered in the previous registration constitute a "council" for the current period;
 3. A new council is activated at the start of a Respect Game meeting.
 Respect distribution at that moment is used to determine the council;
 4. If fewer than 6 participants have registered, then council is smaller (consists only of those who registered);
 5. A proposal is said to be passed by Optimism Fractal if at least 2/3rds of council members signal approval for it;